whynoodle/homelab-diagram/README.md

 6. Open the Windows Subsystem For Android™ folder: Search for and double-click `Run.bat`
    - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while preserving all user data and install the new one, so don't worry about your data.
-   - If the popup windows disappear without asking administrative permission and Windows Subsystem For Android™ is not installed successfully, you should manually run Install.ps1 as admi
+   - If the popup windows disappear without asking administrative permission and Windows Subsystem For Android™ is not installed successfully, you should manually run Install.ps1 as administrator:

+      - Press Win+x and select Windows™ Terminal (Admin)

+      - Input the command below and press enter, replacing {X:\path\to\your\ext